jcopps/langchain-streamlit-google-patent-search/README.md

 https://langchain-docker-template-amjadraza.streamlit.app/

-Deploy App on Google App Engine
+Deploy App on Google App Engine (Not tested - Chrome dependency)
 --------------------------------
 This app can be deployed on Google App Engine following below steps.